iChongqing: 2020 Smart China Expo Online Opens in Chongqing

 This year SCE OL continues to lead trends in technology.
 AR, MR, XR, and other technologies are widely used.
 The online exhibition platform uses visual guides, flat video-on-demand, live broadcasts, and many other innovative technologies.

-Chongqing has concertrated the advantages of supportive government policy, excellent logistics, convenient transportation and international expertise these years.
+Chongqing has concentrated the advantages of supportive government policy, excellent logistics, convenient transportation and international expertise these years.

 Online participation